Most of the items in

 unauthorized entities could cause personal or institutional

-financial loss or constitute a violation of a statue, act or
+financial loss or constitute a violation of a statute, act or

-- All Microsoft features are connected, so your
+- Microsoft's O365 apps are integrated, so your

-OneDrive for Business is built on top of SharePoint.
+CSCU OneDrive for Business library is built on top of SharePoint

-SharePoint, Groups and Team files are all stored in your
+SharePoint Online, O365 Groups and Microsoft Team documents are all stored in OneDrive for Business

-OneDrive for Business share.
-So, many things you can do to
+document libraries.
+So, many things you can do in your OneDrive for

 and Team files as well (share, sync, etc.)

-- Do not store personal files in your OneDrive for
+- Do not store personal files in your CSCU OneDrive for

-Business share.
+Business library.
 It is meant for work related documents.
 When

-you leave CSCU, your OneDrive for Business files will be
+you leave CSCU, your OneDrive for Business library will be

-inaccessible and you will not have access to these
+inaccessible and you will not have access to those documents.

-- Files deleted from OneDrive for Business are
+- Files deleted from your CSCU OneDrive for

 accomplishes the same thing - access to your